DC-powered broadband quantum-limited microwave amplifier

-We design bandwidth-engineered ICTAs (Fig.~\ref{fig:fig1}(a)) starting from a compact lumped-element core: a parallel LC resonator that hosts both the signal and idler modes and is in series with a superconducting quantum interference device (SQUID).
-The resonator inductor is part of an on-chip bias-tee, decoupling the RF signal path from the DC bias port.
-A large on-chip capacitor on the voltage-bias side ensures an RF ground, while an on-chip flux bias line threads magnetic flux through the SQUID loop to modulate its critical current.
+We design bandwidth-engineered ICTAs (Fig.~\ref{fig:fig1}(a)) starting from a compact lumped-element core: a parallel LC resonator that hosts both the signal and idler modes is connected to a superconducting quantum interference device (SQUID), which is DC voltage biased through the resonator.
+A large on-chip capacitor ($\SI{100}{pF}$) on the voltage-bias side ensures an RF ground, while an on-chip flux bias line threads magnetic flux through the SQUID loop to modulate its critical current.
 This setup establishes a robust voltage-biasing scheme and enables the application of impedance transformation techniques inspired by negative resistance amplifiers (NRAs)\citep{ONaman2022Synthesis}.
 To achieve the desired impedance characteristics, a lumped-element series LC resonator is employed to introduce a positive slope in the reactance seen by the ICTA.
 An impedance inverter, implemented by a quarter-wavelength (\(\lambda/4\)) coplanar waveguide (CPW) resonator, accounts for the impedance mismatch between the network impedance and the standard $\SI{50}{\ohm}$ impedance (Fig.~\ref{fig:fig1}(b)).
 Initial component values were derived from second-order Butterworth negative-resistance amplifier prototype coefficients \cite{ONaman2022Synthesis}, targeting $\SI{20}{dB}$ gain, a network impedance of $\SI{81.7}{\ohm}$, and $\SI{25}{\percent}$ fractional bandwidth ($\Delta f /f$) centered at $\SI{6}{GHz}$.
 These prototype values directly informed the choice of lumped-element capacitances and inductances for the series and parallel LC resonators, as well as the characteristic impedance of the $\lambda/4$ impedance inverter.
 Minor adjustments were made to the lumped-element values to compensate for parasitic junction capacitance and biasing-network effects.
 The resulting final component values for the impedance-transformed ICTA are listed in Table~\ref{tab:tab1}.
 We used these values to calculate the effective embedding impedance presented to the SQUID loop.
 The design was first validated using a linearized coupled-mode analysis of the parametric coupling between the signal and idler modes.
 The parameters were subsequently fed into our in-house semiclassical gain simulator, which incorporates all higher-order mixing processes (see Supplementary~\ref{sec:simulations}).
 The inclusion of all mixing terms strongly degrades numerical convergence at high gain; therefore, the presented simulations are restricted to moderate gain regimes where fast and stable convergence is achieved.